 - One pair of stud earrings no other piercings are permitted.
-Children must be able to remove their earrings to take part in PE/games lesson, swimming lessons and extra-curricular sporting activities. - A smart and sensible wrist watch.
-Smart watches cannot be worn in school, unless they can be disabled from the network provider during the school day.
+Children must be able to remove their earrings to take part in PE/games lesson, swimming lessons and extracurricular sporting activities. - A smart and sensible wrist watch.
+Smart watches cannot be worn in school, unless they can be disabled from the network provider during the school day. - No watches are to be worn when children are sitting their statutory KS2 assessments in line with the assessment guidance.